simphotonics/directed_graph/README.md

 - **Cycle**: A path that starts and ends at the same vertex.
 For example, a self-loop is a cycle.
 The dashed edges in the figure complete a cycle.
 - **DAG**: An acronym for **Directed Acyclic Graph**, a directed graph without cycles.
 - **Topological ordering**: An ordered list of all vertices in a graph such that vertex1 occurs before vertex2 if there is an edge pointing from vertex1 to vertex2.
 A topological ordering of the graph above is: [A, D, B, C, E, K, F, G, H, I, L].
-Hereby, we have disregarded dashed edges as a cyclic graph does not have a topological ordering.
+Hereby, dashed edges were disregarded since a cyclic graph does not have a topological ordering.

 **Note**: In the context of this package the definition of *edge* might be more lax compared to a rigorous mathematical definition.
+For example, self-loops, that is edges connecting a vertex to itself are explicitly allowed.

 For simplicity, edges are (internally) stored in a structure of type `Map<Vertex<T>, List<Vertex<T>>>` and there is nothing preventing a user from inserting self-loops or multiple edges between the same nodes.
 While self-loops will render a graph cyclic, multiple entries of the same edge does not affect the algorithms calculating a topological ordering of vertices.